Gamearoos-development/ram-api.js/README.md

 ```

-for a api key go to https://ram.gamearoo.top/api/key
+for a api key join the discord and go to #request-api-keys https://discord.gamearoodev.com
-and use the form to make a api key

 ### Example